Catalogue Browser

 Motivation

 Like production code methods, parameterized tests with many parameters may become hard to read.
+Introducing parameter objects (Fowler et al., 2012) encapsulates all parameters into one object.

 Qualities